|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Sanjoy Chakravorty, Chair

 Note: Department chairs frequently change at the beginning of the academic year.
 Students should contact departments for updated information.

 The Department of Geography and Urban Studies offers a major in which students gain an understanding of this combined field by taking several basic required courses, supplemented by upper-level electives.

 Within these guidelines, it is possible for students to choose courses that focus chiefly on geographical studies, including the major distributions of physical and natural phenomena across the globe, the relationship of environment and society, and the concepts underlying spatial analysis and industrial location; or they may choose a program that emphasizes urban studies, exploring the social, political, economic, and historic aspects of urban life, including international comparisons of urban society and the policies that governments have devised to address urban problems.
 Curricular choices often overlap both fields and also take advantage of offerings in cartography and geographic information systems (GIS).
 Each student's program is developed with the departmental advisor to suit individual interests and is designed to facilitate career opportunities or further education.

 Membership in the National Honorary Society in Geography is available to majors selected on the basis of GPA.
 Initiations are held each year, and student members can submit articles to the GTU journal and apply for national scholarships.

 Students may take a series of courses that examine the rapidly growing fields of tourism and recreation from an urban/geographical perspective.
-Two certificates are available.
+Two certificates are available; please see the

 The courses in this certificate program examine all the world's culture regions and the linkages among them.
 Courses can be selected based on a student's interest in domestic or international tourism.
 Additional courses would then be chosen to help the student acquire a sense of place as well as strategies for learning about new locations.
 Some students might also want to study geographical information systems (GIS) to assess the character of specific tourist destinations.